Share:

 - Iterate — Run in a loop until the goal is achieved or a stopping condition is met

-What distinguishes agents from simple LLM applications is this agentic loop — the ability to reason, act, observe results, and then decide on the next action.
-This iterative process enables agents to handle tasks that require multiple steps, external information retrieval, and dynamic decision-making.
+What distinguishes agents from simple LLM applications is the agentic loop — the ability to reason, act, observe results, and then decide on the next action.
+This enables agents to handle tasks requiring multiple steps, external information retrieval, and dynamic decision-making.

-Key Insight: The most powerful AI agents in 2026 combine three capabilities: advanced reasoning (via prompting techniques like ReAct), robust tool use (function calling), and persistent memory (both short-term context and long-term knowledge).
+Key Insight: The most powerful AI agents in 2026 combine three capabilities: advanced reasoning (via ReAct), robust tool use (function calling), and persistent memory (short-term + long-term).

 Step 1: Define Agent Goals and Capabilities

-The first and most critical step in building an AI agent is defining exactly what you want it to accomplish.
+The first and most critical step is defining exactly what you want your agent to accomplish.
 Poorly scoped agents lead to hallucinations, infinite loops, and unpredictable behavior.

 Common Agent Use Cases